Learn to Scull

 LTS-C: ready or nearly ready for testing

-2Lake IntermediatePermitted to row racing 1X at the lake with a buddy.
-Also permitted to row in 2X or 4X on the river but not in bow.
+At the River: permitted to row trainer 1x on the stretch of river between Cap’n Roy’s and the 2nd Avenue bridge, with a buddy.
+Also permitted to row in 2X or 4X on the full length of the river, but not in bow.

 1X Solo Guideline: it is recommended that nobody row a 1X solo except in conditions that are very comfortable for the sculler.
 Also, scullers should demonstrate to an experienced other member that they can comfortably carry a boat single-handedly before attempting to do so alone.
 Carrying a 1X solo should not be attempted in anything more than mild wind (<8mph) unless the sculler is quite experienced at doing so.